 A raised floor can also be supported by a variety of foundation types: pier-and-beam, continuous stemwall, or closed crawlspaces.

-The raised floor system can help a builder deliver customer satisfaction for discerning clients who demand homes with comfort and distinction.
-With the know-how to properly construct a raised floor, smart builders can establish a reputation for quality and craftsmanship that distinguishes them from the competition.
+The raised wood floor foundation system can help a builder deliver customer satisfaction for discerning clients.
+With the know-how to properly construct a raised wood floor home, builders can establish a reputation for quality and craftsmanship that distinguishes them from their competition.